rescript-lang/rescript-vscode/server/analysis_binaries/README.md

-We store the analysis production binaries here.
+Put the `linux`, `darwin` and `win32` folders unzipped from CI here.
+These are the production binaries.